Bouvet-deler/AzureWorkshopForStudenter/docs/tutorial.md

 First and foremost, we need to create a workspace.

-Create a folder whereever you like with an appropriate name, such as _Bouvet-bedpres-2024_.
+Create a folder wherever you like with an appropriate name, such as _Bouvet-bedpres-2024_.

 Open Visual Studio Code (referred to as VSCode) and open the folder you created inside VSCode (CTRL+K+O on Windows and CMD+O on Mac).
 Create a Python file (CTRL+N on Windows and CMD+N on Mac) inside the folder and name it _upload_file_to_azure_storage.py_.